 Butterflies in stomach, the jitters, bundle of nerves, the heebie-jeebies…

 No matter what you call it, each of these sayings capture the essence of the uncomfortable sensation that we experience when we find ourselves in tense situations, such as when we deliver a presentation or pitch, when we do a test, give a performance, or right before we ask someone out.

 In general, people feel nervous when they’re dealing with situations where they believe the stakes are high and they feel the pressure to perform their best.
-And in today’s world, there’s no getting around anxiety-inducing situations, where there is now stiffer competition and higher expectations.
+And in today’s world, there’s no getting around anxiety-inducing situations due to stiffer competition and higher expectations.

 If we want to live up to our potential and build a strong platform for ourselves, we can’t shy away from the spotlight.
 We have to be willing to step out of our comfort zone and go the extra mile.

 To begin this process, we should first take a closer look at the origins of nervousness.
 Anxiety of any sort has its root in a very primal part of our being and is a cousin of a more familiar emotion known to all of us – fear.